-- 6.1 The Council will continue to assess various options for closing the budget gap for 2024/25 onwards, and in the longer term, to achieve long term financial sustainability and further options will be presented to Members in further budget reports.
-This will consider ways to reduce the Council's operating costs and generating further income and savings. - 6.2 Making the best use of our resources and setting a balanced budget annually is within the 'Delivering Quality Services' Delivery Plan of the Council's corporate strategy.
+6.1 The Council will continue to assess various options for closing the budget gap for 2024/25 onwards, and in the longer term, to achieve long term financial sustainability and further options will be presented to Members in further budget reports.
+This will consider ways to reduce the Council's operating costs and generating further income and savings.

+6.2 Making the best use of our resources and setting a balanced budget annually is within the Council's Delivery Plan.